Create a new version of an image recipe

 This section describes how to create a new version of an image recipe.

-Create a new image recipe version (console)
+Create a new image recipe version from the console

 When you create a new recipe version, it's virtually the same as creating a new recipe.
 The difference is that certain details are pre-selected to match the base recipe, in most cases.
 The following list describes the differences between creating a new recipe and creating a new version of an existing recipe.